 - Best gay hotel: Floris Suite Hotel and the Avila Beach Hotel

-Curacao has long been welcoming gay travellers for years.
-As Dutch-influenced territory, you can be sure things are relaxed and super safe here!
+Curacao has long been welcoming gay travelers for years.
+As a Dutch-influenced territory, you can be sure things are relaxed and super safe here!
 There are plenty of safe spaces and LGBTQ-friendly places to stay in.
 Most of the islanders adopt a live-and-let-live ideology, which suits us just fine!
-Being gay has never been a criminal offence on the island, and discrimination based on your orientation was outlawed in 2011.
-However, whilst gay marriages are not yet legal in Curaçao, a bill to legalise gay marriage is currently going through the courts.
+Being gay has never been a criminal offense on the island, and discrimination based on your orientation was outlawed in 2011.
+However, whilst gay marriages are not yet legal in Curaçao, a bill to legalize gay marriage is currently going through the courts.
 There are also no provisions for trans people to change their legal gender.

 The gay scene of Curaçao